Burglar alarms and home security

 Outdoor home CCTV cameras

-If you’re using CCTV cameras outside, make sure they’re weatherproof – an IP (International Protection) rating of 66 is recommended.
+If you’re using CCTV cameras outside, make sure they’re weatherproof and have the recommended IP rating of 66.
 Wireless cameras are available, but you’ll still have to run a cable to a power source.
-Position cameras where they can’t be tampered with, but can be accessed for maintenance and cleaning.
+Position cameras where they can’t be tampered with, but are accessible for maintenance and cleaning.
 You can buy vandal-proof cameras, but these tend to cost more.

 Indoor home CCTV cameras